 Since January 2012 we have undertaken analysis to understand the student experience and the associated patterns of student retention, progression and attainment at the University of Essex.
 Multivariate logistic regression has been conducted on students enrolled on Bachelor degree courses from 2006-07.
-To date, analyses have included: gender, age, disability, ethnicity, entry qualifications, entry route (Clearing or not), and postcode classification (POLAR 2).
-Future analyses will also include UCAS Tariff Points and financial factors, including household income threshold.
+To date, analyses have included: gender, age, disability, ethnicity, entry qualifications, entry route (Clearing or not), postcode classification (POLAR 2 and POLAR 3) and bursaries as predictors of continuation and degree outcome.

-Our findings to date have already informed our decision to increase resources that support the progression and successful outcomes of students from under-represented groups, as outlined in section 6.1.
+Our findings to date have already informed our decision to increase resources that support the progression and successful outcomes of students from under-represented groups, as outlined in section 6.1 and 7.1.

-We will continue to undertake this analysis to inform our retention strategy and evaluate our increased investment.
+We will continue to undertake this analysis to monitor the retention, progression and success of our students and so inform our retention strategy and evaluate our increased investment.

-9. Targets
+9 Targets